The Wonderful Birch: Synopsis

 A peasant woman meets a witch, who threatens to transform her if she does something; she does not do it, but the witch turns her into a sheep anyway.
 The witch assumes the form of the peasant woman and goes home to her husband.

 The witch-stepmother tells her husband to slaughter the sheep before it runs away.
 He agrees, but her stepdaughter hears and runs to the sheep, lamenting.
 Her mother tells her not to eat anything made from her body but bury the bones.
 She does so, and a birch tree grows on the grave.

 After a time, the witch bears him a daughter.
 She pets and pampers her own daughter, and ill-treats her stepdaughter, the peasant's daughter by his sheep-wife.

-The king gives a festival, inviting everyone, and the witch sends off the husband with her daughter, throws a potful of barleycorns in the hearth, and tells the stepdaughter that if she does not pick barleycorns from ashes, it will be worse for her.
+The king arranges a festival, inviting everyone, and the witch sends off the husband with her daughter, throws a potful of barleycorns in the hearth, and tells the stepdaughter that if she does not pick barleycorns from ashes, it will be worse for her.
 The birch tells her to strike the hearth with one of her branches, which sorts them, and then magically bathes and dresses her.

-The king's son falls in love with her, and has her sit beside him, but the witch's daughter gnaws bones under the table, and the king's son, thinking she was a dog, gave her such a kick to keep her away that her arm was broken.
+The king's son falls in love with her, and has her sit beside him, but the witch's daughter gnaws bones under the table, and the king's son, thinking she is a dog, gives her such a kick to keep her away that her arm is broken.
 He had the door latch smear with tar, and when the stepdaughter left, her ring was caught in it.
 When the witch returned home, she told the stepdaughter that the king's son had fallen in love with her daughter and carried her about, only he had dropped her and broken her arm.

 The king holds another festival.
 The witch tries to keep her stepdaughter busy by throwing hempseed on the hearth, but the stepdaughter, with the birch's aid, goes to the festival as before.
 This time, the king's son breaks the witch's daughter's leg, and has the doorpost smeared with tar, so that her circlet is caught.